bbglab/oncodrivefml/docs/source/inside.rst

    can be replaced by a single file read.
 However, changes in the input files are not noticed by these pickle files unless you rename them.
-   Thus we recommend it use only for advanced users understanding the process.
+   Thus we recommend its use only to advanced users that understand the process.

 Mutations